camunda/camunda-docs/docs/components/modeler/feel/language-guide/feel-temporal-expressions.md

 @"P3M"
 ```

-The value is `null` if a date or date and time literal doesn't represent a valid calendar date, for example,
-`@"2024-06-31"` which is invalid because June has only 30 days.
+The value is `null` if a date or date-time literal doesn't represent a valid calendar date.
+For example, `@"2024-06-31"` is invalid because June has only 30 days.

 ### Addition

 Adds a value to another value.
-The operator is defined for the followings types.
+The operator is defined for the following types.

 If a value has a different type, the result is `null`.